HMS Bideford (1756)

+HMS Bideford was a 20-gun sixth-rate frigate of the Royal Navy that saw service during the early part of the Seven Years' War between Britain and France.
+Built to a design copied from Le Tygre, a French vessel captured in 1747, she was launched in 1757 as a privateer-hunter in the English Channel and Bay of Biscay.
+Active for four years, she secured seven victories at sea over French vessels.
+She was wrecked on Haisborough Sands off North Norfolk on 31 December 1761.

 Service history

 HMS Bideford was designed by Sir Thomas Slade and built by Adam Hayes at Deptford Dockyard with Captain Robert Digby as Commander, with a crew of 160 men.
 The ship was based on the south English coast.
 In November 1756 command passed to Francis Samuel Drake.

 In June 1757 command passed to Captain Samuel Hood (father of the infamous Captain Samuel Hood) and she joined the fleet of Admiral Hawke and began a period of intense action.